KoehnLab/python-scripts/README.md

 ## Making scripts available

+Before anything else, ensure that you have the required dependencies installed on your system.
+In order to ensure that, simply run
+`pip3 install -r requirements.txt` from the root of this repository.

 In order to make the provided scripts immediately accessible from your shell, you have to add the `scripts` directory to your `PATH` environment variable.
 Assuming you have cloned this repository under `~/Git/python-scripts`, you'll have to add the following entry to your `.bashrc`:
 ```bash